openeventdata/text_to_CAMEO/README.md

 -c: Include COW numerical country codes in addition to ISO-3166 code.
 Default: Include only the ISO codes

 -t: \<file-name \> Process the files listed one per line in the text file  \<file-name\>.
 Default: process all of the files in the working directory that end in “.csv” (Dataverse format) or “.tab” (FOUO format)

+-m: Output all of the substate agents in a concatenated string.
+Default: only a single agent is used, with the priority determined by the list agentcodes.

 Requires:
 ---------